 The Realm Mobile Platform takes the security matter very seriously.
-Thanks to various authentication mechanisms (Facebook, Google, login/password or third party) users identity is always verified and with the integrated access control mechanism it can be easily described which resources in your system can be accessed by the given user.
+Thanks to various authentication mechanisms (Facebook, Google, login/password or third party) users identity is always verified, and with the integrated access control mechanism, it can be easily described which resources in your system can be accessed by the given user.

 How does it help the business?

-In order to build a mobile application successfully, it requires not only financial resources, but also other resources like manpower and time.
+In order to build a mobile application successfully, it requires not only financial resources but also other resources like manpower and time.
 The Realm Mobile Platform addresses many problems encountered daily by mobile application developers and solves them by providing an out-of-the-box development environment and a scheme-based data handling engine which can be a great fit for many use cases.
 It can be perceived as an alternative to dedicated backend solutions and allows to focus more on the mobile application development than on common problems with server-side logic, encryption, scalability or backing up your data.

-The Realm Mobile Platform, unlike mobile backend as a service solutions, is meant to be hosted entirely on-premises.
+The Realm Mobile Platform, unlike mobile backend as a service solution, is meant to be hosted entirely on-premises.
 That allows companies and organizations using this solution to have more control over the data.
-It can also be a controllable, public-cloud based solution if necessary, since it gives you the ability to be deployed to such external hosting services like AWS and more flexibility in terms of scalability and replicability of your resources.
+It can also be a controllable, public-cloud based solution if necessary since it gives you the ability to be deployed to such external hosting services like AWS and more flexibility in terms of scalability and replicability of your resources.
 The Realm Object Server also provides business with a dashboard, providing additional information regarding the currently used resources and server metrics, allowing to predict and monitor current expenses or to prepare for future system upscaling more easily.

 The product comes with three different price tiers, two being meant for business purposes.
-Enterprise Edition, the most complete solution, brings continuous backups to the customers.
+Enterprise Edition, a complete solution, brings continuous backups to the customers.
 It also introduces Event Framework, a tool allowing the system to quickly respond to the changes made to the data set and perform additional logic by running it directly on a server.
 The Event Framework is also a great tool to provide integration with existing backend solutions, access their data via the Realm Object Server and connect to already existing authentication mechanisms.
 More information about available price tiers can be found here.

 How does it help the developers?

 The Realm Mobile Platform simplifies many repetitive tasks and solves major problems in the process of mobile application development.
 It allows developers to forget about writing networking code, offline synchronization mechanisms and remote conflict resolution.
-Since remote database is the exact copy of the local one, objects used by both data stores are identical and there’s no need to perform additional work on object-relation mapping and serialization.
+Since the remote database is the exact copy of the local one, objects used by both data stores are identical and there’s no need to perform additional work on object-relation mapping and serialization.